hobbyquaker/mqttDB/README.md

 ### Views

-You can create views that publish an array of objects that match certain criteria by publishing a `map` function, a `reduce` function and an optional `filter` to the `meta/query/<view-id>` topic.
-The map can be any valid Javascript code, if you want to add something to the view you just have to return it.
+You can create views that publish an array of objects that match certain criteria by publishing a `map` function, an optional `reduce` function and an optional `filter` to the `meta/query/<view-id>` topic.
+The map and reduce functions can be any valid  Javascript code, if you want to add something to the view you just have to return it.
 In the map function `this` refers to a document, the function is then applied to all documents to compose the view.

 This is loosely inspired by CouchDB and MapReduce, but this is _not_ a _"real"_ MapReduce implementation, the map function is just called for every object, the reduce function can then work on the result array of the map function.